thodges-gh/ChainLink-Node/NodeFAQ.md

 ## Does the ChainLink node need to be ran on the same machine as my Ethereum node?

 No, as long as you are running your Ethereum node with the --rpc flag and a port opened, you can configure the .env file to connect to a remote Ethereum node.
 Set the ETHEREUM_URL value to your remote Ethereum node and port.

+---

+## Does Ethereum need to run in --full mode?

+No, it's not necessary to download the entire blockchain history in order to run a ChainLink node.
+You're free to use either --fast or --light options when running geth, just make sure you also use the --rpc flag.